 We encourage you to bring some small padlocks for your suitcase to store any valuables you may have.

-A laundry service is also available for a small fee of around 3 USD per bucket load.
+A laundry service is also available for a small fee of around $3 per bucket load.
 Communal areas will be kept clean regularly by the housekeeper.

 There is always local team representatives that live on site or close by to the accommodation.
 Although volunteers have their own private space there is still the security of living next to our local team who can assist you if need be.
 It is also a great way socialize and to learn more about Madagascan way of life.

 During our busiest months (June to September) you may be placed at alternative accommodation.
 This could be a nearby guesthouse or one of our summer Volunteer Houses.

 All meals whilst on the programme are included in the Programme Fees volunteers pay.
 There is an on-site housekeeper at the accommodation who prepares lunch and dinner each day.
 Breakfast is usually continental and self-service with the food reserves available for volunteers to help themselves in the morning.

 Lunches and dinners are rice-based and usually made from fresh vegetarian based ingredients.
 Occasional meat dishes will be on offer through the course of the week.